Employment

 Qualifications

-The Programs Intern should have strong written and verbal communication skills.
-Previous experience with administrative support including email and other computer skills is preferred.
+The Community Engagement and Communications Intern should have strong writing skills and should be comfortable managing multiple priorities and deadlines.
+Applicants should also be comfortable creating digital content; some knowledge of graphic design is a plus.
 The ideal candidate has a passion for the performing arts, with an interest in music education a plus.
-The Programs Intern should be self-motivated and comfortable working individually and in a team environment.
-Familiarity with Microsoft Office suite, Google Suite, Zoom and other virtual formats.
+Intern should be self-motivated and comfortable working individually and in a team environment.
+They will work well in highly collaborative settings.
+Administrative experience with corporate email and computer skills is preferred.
+Familiarity with Microsoft Office suite, Google Suite, AirTable, Zoom and other virtual formats; familiarity with Photoshop and InDesign is a plus.

 Eligibility